-- 84 (1) For this section, "pressure retaining equipment" means a boiler or pressure vessel, or pressure piping system. - (2) The design of all boilers, pressure vessels, fittings and pressure piping, to which this regulation applies, must be registered with a provincial safety manager. - (3) Subsection (2) does not apply to - (a) pressure piping that is NPS 3 or less or in a heating plant, or - (b) a pressure-retaining component that is an integral part of a rotating or reciprocating mechanical device, if the primary design considerations or stresses of the device are derived from the functional requirements of the device. - (4) To register a design, the owner, licensed contractor, consulting engineer, manufacturer or designer of the pressure retaining equipment must submit, for review by a provincial safety manager, an application containing all drawings, design specifications, calculations and codes of conformance as required by a provincial safety manager. - (5) Registration of the design of pressure retaining equipment must be obtained before construction is commenced. - (6) If, in the opinion of a provincial safety manager, a design registered under subsection (2) is subsequently found to be defective in any detail, the design must be revised by the person who submitted the design and those revisions must be approved by the provincial safety manager. - (7) The registration of a pressure retaining equipment design does not relieve the equipment manufacturer of liability for the design and construction of the pressure retaining equipment. - (8) A provincial safety manager may exempt fitting designs from registration under subsection (2).
+- 84 (1) For this section, "pressure retaining equipment" means a boiler or pressure vessel, or pressure piping system. - (2) The design of all boilers, pressure vessels, fittings and pressure piping, to which this regulation applies, must be registered with a provincial safety manager. - (3) Subsection (2) does not apply to - (a) pressure piping that is NPS 3 or less or in a heating plant, or - (b) a pressure retaining component that is an integral part of a rotating or reciprocating mechanical device, if the primary design considerations or stresses of the device are derived from the functional requirements of the device. - (4) To register a design, the owner, licensed contractor, consulting engineer, manufacturer or designer of the pressure retaining equipment must submit, for review by a provincial safety manager, an application containing the name of the

+- manufacturer and all drawings, design specifications, calculations and codes of conformance as required by a provincial safety manager. - (5) Registration of the design of pressure retaining equipment must be obtained before construction is commenced. - (6) If, in the opinion of a provincial safety manager, a design registered under subsection (2) is subsequently found to be defective in any detail, - (a) the provincial safety manager may suspend or revoke the registration, - (b) the design must be revised by the person who submitted the design, and - (c) the pressure retaining equipment that is the subject of the design must not be constructed or used until - (i) those revisions are approved by the provincial safety manager, and - (ii) the provincial safety manager cancels the suspension or reinstates the registration, if the registration was suspended or revoked. - (7) The registration of a pressure retaining equipment design does not relieve the equipment manufacturer of liability for the design and construction of the pressure retaining equipment. - (8) A provincial safety manager may exempt fitting designs from registration under subsection (2).

 [am.
 B.C.
 Regs.
 134/2009, s.
-41; 333/2010.]
+41; 333/2010; 170/2018, Sch.
+2, s.
+37.]